rematch/rematch/docs/recipes/react.md

 # React

-Moving from plain old Redux to Rematch involves no changes with your components.
+Moving from plain old Redux with React to Rematch is easy.
+It really involves no necessary changes with your components.

-However, you may choose to simplify your connect statements.
+However, you may choose to simplify your `connect` statements.
 See an example below:

 ```js
 import React from 'react'